MrBoydee/Analogue-Pocket-Complete-Core-image-Set/README.md

 # Analogue-Pocket-Complete-Core-image-Set
 Shares some artwork from  <a href="https://github.com/MegaZXretro/Analogue-Pocket-Custom-Platform-Art" target="MegaZXretro">MegaZXretro</a> and <a href="https://github.com/dyreschlock/pocket-platform-images" target="dyreschlock">dyreschlock</a> both of which are more talented then I am.

 I just wanted to fill out the rest of the core art so it had a more cohesive and uniform look.
-Where possible tried to updates.

 All artwork wasmade useing the Pocket-Sync app by <a href="https://github.com/neil-morrison44/pocket-sync" target="neil-morrison44">neil-morrison44</a>